 1. Limited Access to Healthcare

-Texas, despite being the second-most populous state in the US, faces significant challenges in healthcare accessibility.
-The state has the highest rate of uninsured residents, with over 4.3 million people lacking coverage.
+Despite being the second-most populous state in the US, Texas faces significant challenges in healthcare accessibility.
+The state has the highest uninsured rate at 24.3%, which is double the national average.

-A combination of factors contribute to this problem, including high uninsured rates, a shortage of healthcare providers, particularly in rural areas, and the overall high cost of care.
+This is because of the shortage of healthcare providers, particularly in rural areas, and the overall high cost of care.
 Many Texans, even those with insurance, find it difficult to afford necessary medical treatments.

 2. Risk of Gun Violence

 Texas is known for its relaxed gun laws, which make it relatively easy to purchase and carry firearms.
-The state has seen several major mass shootings and high rates of gun-related deaths from both suicides and homicides.
+The state has seen several major mass shootings and high rates of gun-related deaths in the last decade.

 However, organizations like Texas Gun Sense work to promote gun safety and advocate for measures to reduce gun violence in the state.